-The Cobdogla division has been developed as a low-lift area, the pumping head being about 34 feet, to irrigate 1,669 acres of land, suitable for vine and fodder growing.
-An irrigable area of 1,057 acres has been allotted to 42 settlers, including 4 soldiers.
+The Cobdogla division has been developed as a low-lift area, the pumping head being about 34 feet, to irrigate 1,572 acres of land, suitable for vine and fodder growing.
+An irrigable area of 1,197 acres has been allotted to 45 settlers, including 6 soldiers.

-The Nookamka division, south of Lake Bonney, has an irrigable area of 2,416 acres, of which 2,003 acres have been allotted to 121 soldier and 8 civilian settlers.
+The Nookamka division, south of Lake Bonney, has an irrigable area of 2,549 acres, of which 2,152 acres have been allotted to 119 soldier and 12 civilian settlers.
 The first allotment took place on 16th March, 1922.

-The Loveday division has an irrigable area of 9,324 acres, divided into 579 blocks.
-The construction work on this area has been completed, and 683 acres have been allotted to 43 soldier settlers.
+The Loveday division has an irrigable area of 9,324 acres.
+The construction work on this area has been completed, and 868 acres have been allotted to 52 soldier settlers and 1 civilian.
 The reticulation is by means of concrete pipe lines, for both main and branches, instead of open channels.

 Pumping plants have been installed on the Cobdogla, Nookamka, and Loveday divisions.
 On the Cobdogla division a 240 b.h.p. steam plant with a capacity of 16,700 gallons per minute has been installed.
-Two "Humphrey" gas pumps are in course of installation with a combined capacity of 47,600 gallons per minute.
+Two "Humphrey" gas pumps have been installed with a combined capacity of 47,600 gallons per minute.
 These pumps will shortly be tested.
 The Nookamka division has two steam units, totalling 640 b.h.p., with a capacity of 12,500 gallons per minute.
-The Loveday division has a 300 b.h.p. plant, with a capacity of 6,000 gallons per minute; two other units have been installed of 1,315 b.h.p., with a total pumping power of 39,300 gallons per minute.
+The Loveday division has a 300 b.h.p. gas plant, with a capacity of 6,000 gallons per minute, and two steam units of 1,315 b.h.p., with a total pumping power of 33,300 gallons per minute to 93 total head.

-The Berri Irrigation Area is 120 miles above Morgan by river, and contains a total area of 23,400 acres, of which 7,834 acres is suitable for fruit and vine culture.
-A total of 7,465 acres of irrigable land has been allotted to 430 settlers, of whom 234 are soldier settlers.
+The Berri Irrigation Area is 120 miles above Morgan by river, and contains a total area of 23,400 acres, of which 7,800 acres are suitable for fruit and vine culture.
+A total of 7,131 acres of irrigable land has been allotted to 419 settlers, of whom 225 are soldier settlers.
 An area of 80 acres of the irrigable land is used as an experimental farm.
 The first allotment of the older portion of this area took place in January, 1911.
 The pumping plant consists of five units, three suction gas and two steam units, with a total of 2,250 b.h.p., and a capacity of 42,500 gallons per minute against total heads varying from 50 feet to 120 feet.

 The Chaffey Irrigation Area comprises a large area of country adjacent to Renmark.
 Preliminary survey work has been carried out over 14,000 acres of prospective irrigable land.
-A portion of this area, known as the Ral Ral Division, containing 1,725 acres, has been subdivided into 125 blocks, 74 of which have been allotted to 60 settlers, 56 being soldier settlers.
+A portion of this area, known as the Ral Ral Division, containing 1,930 acres, of which 1,694 are irrigable land, has been surveyed into blocks.
+A total of 1,030 acres, including 912 acres of irrigable land, has been allotted to 60 settlers, 56 of whom are soldiers.
 A pumping plant of 220 b.h.p., with a capacity of 12,500 gallons per minute against a total head of 30 feet has been installed.

-The Irrigation and Reclaimed Swamp Areas under Government control on the River Murray below Morgan contain 10,161 acres, i.e., 1,212 acres of high irrigable and 8,949 acres of reclaimed swamp land, allotted to 265 settlers, of whom 45 are soldier settlers.
+The Irrigation and Reclaimed Swamp Areas under Government control on the River Murray below Morgan contain 11,286 acres of rateable land, i.e., 1,100 acres of high irrigable and 10,186 acres of reclaimed swamp land, allotted to 313 settlers, of whom 44 are soldier settlers.
 The former land is irrigable by pumping, and the latter by gravitation.
-Pumping plants installed total 1,546 b.h.p., with a capacity of 41⁄2 million gallons per hour.
+Pumping plants installed total 1,546 b.h.p., with a capacity of $4\frac{1}{2}$ million gallons per hour.

-Mobilong and Burdett Divisions of the Murray Bridge Irrigation Area, adjoining Murray Bridge, contain 585 acres of irrigable reclaimed fodder land with 46 settlers.
+Mobilong and Burdett Divisions of the Murray Bridge Irrigation Area, adjoining Murray Bridge, contain 576 acres of irrigable reclaimed fodder land with 41 settlers.